 Distance education is an equity program for NSW students who are geographically isolated or whose individual circumstances prevent them from regularly attending school.

 Enrolling in distance education for travel

 With the easing of travel restrictions for NSW residents, enrolment in the category 2.3 Students travelling within Australia is open to new enrolments from the start of the 2021 school year.

 Enrolments in category 2.4 Students temporarily resident or travelling overseas remain closed in line with the current international travel ban.

-Principals must use the Distance Education Enrolment Procedures (PDF 677KB) to determine a student's eligibility to enrol in a distance education program.
+Principals must use the Distance Education Enrolment Procedures to determine a student's eligibility to enrol in a distance education program.

 It is a requirement that a parent or approved supervisor is available to meet child care and protection requirements, as well as support the child complete the learning programs developed by the distance education school.

 All distance education enrolments are reviewed annually to ensure students are meeting standards of engagement and participation to satisfy attendance requirements.